jalvesz/fast_math/README.md

 # Fortran Fast math
-A collection of functions for fast number crunshing using Fortran.
+A collection of functions for fast number crunching using Fortran.

 # Available functions